Best iPhone App Blocker

 A hard blocker is better when you keep choosing the app anyway.
 A pause app is better when a short interruption is enough to change your decision.

-Fella is best for iPhone users who already know which apps are the problem, still need those apps sometimes, and want them blocked by default with one emergency 5-minute unlock per day.
+Fella is best for iPhone users who already know which apps are the problem, still need those apps sometimes, and want them blocked by default with one 5-minute emergency unlock per session.

 Fella is not the best fit if you want detailed analytics, many schedules, cross-device desktop blocking, parental monitoring, or a gentle mindfulness pause instead of selected apps being unavailable.